LF-digitala-kanaler/LFDS/content/components/web/typography/listor.md

 ---
 template: ComponentPage
-category: Typography
 title: Lists
+intro: Use to list small texts in dots or in numerical order and break up large blocks of text and make important info stand out.
 description: Use to list small texts in dots or in numerical order and break up large blocks of text and make important info stand out.
 previewImage: /img/lists.svg
-intro: Use to list small texts in dots or in numerical order and break up large blocks of text and make important info stand out.
-backgroundColor: "#fff"
+category: Typography
 tabs:
   - content: >-
       ## How to use